 Comprehensive management planning would guide the development of facilities for Honouliuli National Historic Site or National Monument.
 Facilities would be needed to support public access, circulation, orientation, and learning about the history of internment in Hawai'i.
-The 7-acre overlook site could serve as an excellent location for a visitor staging area with ample space to provide for parking, visitor drop-off, interpretive features, and restrooms.
+The 7-acre overlook site could serve as a visitor staging area with ample space to provide for parking, visitor drop-off, interpretive features, and restrooms.
 The site is located just outside of the historic camp and offers views to Pearl Harbor, downtown Honolulu, and Diamond Head.
 Within the gulch, visitor facilities would be minimal to preserve the site's historic integrity.
 Facilities might include trails, interpretive waysides, primitive roads, and vault toilets.
+Implementation planning would also explore opportunities for persons of all abilities to access and experience Honouliuli Internment Camp.

-Public access to Honouliuli Internment Camp does not currently exist because it is located on private property.
-Rights of access would be required to provide public access to the 7-acre parcel and historic site.
+Currently there is no public access to Honouliuli Internment Camp.
+Rights of access would be required to provide public access to the 7-acre overlook parcel and the historic site.
 Existing roads would require considerable improvement to accommodate visitor access.
+As noted above, the University of Hawai'i has indicated its commitment to working with the National Park Service with regard to providing public access on existing and future roads through its lands.